ArneLimburg/testflight/README.md

 ## Supported databases

 Flyway extension internally uses Testcontainers to start databases so every database that is supported by Testcontainers will be supported eventually.
-Currently only PostgreSQL is supported.
+Currently only PostgreSQL and MySQL are supported.

 ## Initial test data